A guide to cycling & running the Col du Granon 2,413m & how to watch the Tour de France

 I should add that since I produced this video back end of April 2022 the road is now in superb condition as they've re-surfaced many of the stretches that were not so good.
 And your wheels now also roll a lot faster both on the up and down!

 They're getting the roads ready for the Tour de France, below is a section of the Granon just after Les Tronchets, and I did comment back in April when I climbed it for the first time this year; "It will be interesting to see what the can do with some of the sections above Les Tronchets where there is a bit of camber"and as you can see they've done a great job!

 if you're susceptible to insect bites and the like then take some antihistamine and wear baggy clothes if going up to watch, and even if cycling up, if there's no wind and it's hot the horseflies can be horrible up there, and the bastardos will rip through your lycra after a tasty lump of your buttocks, so also look out for them on your mates too if going up in the chain gang.

 So some photos from my ride at the end of April up there to whet your taste buds. :)

 Col du Granon Tour de France Stage 11 July 13th 2022

-It's now official that the Col du Granon will feature as a summit finish in the 2022 Tour de France Stage 11 on July 13th, the last time was way back in 1986, see here.
+The Col du Granon will feature as a summit finish in the 2022 Tour de France Stage 11 on July 13th, the last time was way back in 1986, see here.